Alicepinch/roots-cafe/README.md

 - The customer will be able to book a table through a Javascript booking system which would connect directly to the cafe.
 - Social media post's will be able to link directly from the gallery rather than current placeholder images.
-- A review system will be in place or linked directly from trip advisor etc.
+- A review system will be in place or linked directly from trip advisor.
+- A subscription option will be available for customers to keep up to date with all the latest at roots.

 ### Structure
+---

 The structe of this website will be a linear structre with no subpages.
 The navigation on the top will include.
 Home, Menu, Visit , Contact.